GeorgeNAL/NALathletics-blog/_posts/2023-04-18-track-field-sports-docuseries.md

 The origins of each show - the relationship between the backers, producers and subjects of each – reveal themselves in the stories they choose to tell and the emotions they set out to convey and evoke.

-Whereas Welcome to Wrexham was developed to chronicle, entertain and market to audiences Wrexham’s ambitions, Sunderland Til I Die inadvertently captured several seasons worth of tragedy and ignominy on Wearside.
+Whereas <em>Welcome to Wrexham</em> was developed to chronicle, entertain and market to audiences Wrexham’s ambitions, <em>Sunderland Til I Die</em> inadvertently captured several seasons worth of tragedy and ignominy on Wearside.
 Definitely not what the show’s creators, lifelong Sunderland fans, had in mind when they pitched their docu-love letter to the club.

-And that’s what Sunderland Til I Die was.
+And that’s what <em>Sunderland Til I Die</em> was.
 Lifelong fans of club who came together at the production company [Fulwell 73 – itself a Sunderland AFC reference - ](https://www.fulwell73.com/) filmed an open love letter to the club.
 As with all open letters, the most important audience is not the “Dear ________” addressee, but everyone else out in the open.

 Viewers gain a passable understanding of the transfer market, academies, domestic cup tournaments and managerial turnover, and a brutal education in promotion / relegation.
 But they get a deep appreciation of what a club like Sunderland means to a place like Sunderland, how the identity of a club and city can intertwine in innumerable and intangible ways over 150 years until they merge, and how deeply fans – a word that’s almost insulting in its shallowness when applied to Mackems – feel every shift in the club’s fate and fortune.

 Over two seasons, viewers gain an understanding of a corner of the human experience far beyond the information they pick up about a team or a sport.

-Drive to Survive, by contrast, set the standard for the glossy “documercial,” a term coined by the Wall Street Journal’s Jason Gay to [describe Netflix’s “Full Swing”](https://www.wsj.com/articles/netflix-full-swing-liv-golf-pga-tour-mcilroy-koepka-4a87745a): “handsome fare that offers a look inside and a dash of introspection without cutting too deeply.”
-“Full Swing” and “Break Point” (tennis) are joint ventures between Netflix and those sports’ respective governing bodies: the Association of Tennis Professionals and Women’s Tennis Association, and the Professional Golfers’ Association.
+<em>Drive to Survive</em>, by contrast, set the standard for the glossy “documercial,” a term coined by the Wall Street Journal’s Jason Gay to [describe Netflix’s <em>Full Swing</em>](https://www.wsj.com/articles/netflix-full-swing-liv-golf-pga-tour-mcilroy-koepka-4a87745a): “handsome fare that offers a look inside and a dash of introspection without cutting too deeply.” <em>Full Swing</em> and <em>Break Point</em> (tennis) are joint ventures between Netflix and those sports’ respective governing bodies: the Association of Tennis Professionals and Women’s Tennis Association, and the Professional Golfers’ Association.

 ### Mutatis mutandis to survive